sudigayathri2/foody-restaurant-webapp/README.md

-### Foody – Restaurant Web Application (Backend)
+### MealConnect – Restaurant Web Application (Backend)

-Foody is a **backend-only restaurant web application** developed using **Java Spring Boot**.
+MealConnect is a backend-only restaurant web application developed using **Java Spring Boot**.
 This project was developed as a learning-focused individual project to understand real-world backend architecture, authentication, and role-based access control.
----

 ### Features
 - User authentication and authorization
 - Role-based access control (USER / ADMIN)